 Bill Manhire, New Zealand’s inaugural Poet Laureate, commented on some of Ross’s earlier work.
 Of his second collection, Pretending to be Dead, Manhire says

 “Well, yes. . .
 Ross Hattaway has always been one of those old-school Romantics who covers his tracks by talking out the side of his mouth.
 And he can be brilliantly laconic: think Raymond Chandler or Humphrey Bogart.
 But in these poems he’s far more than a bunch of wise-cracks and off-hand noises.
 Get ready for a clear gaze.
 A good ear.
 A fully human heart.”

 Liam Murphy, in his review of Strangers for The Munster Express (21st July, 2020) praised the accessibly of style that deals with profound and wide-ranging themes:

 “Ross Hattaway has a quirky, humourous style that is refreshing…Get this book and make a stranger a friend.”

 In 2022, Liam followed up with an engaging review of Ross’s new collection, Plain, in the Munster Express, published on July 5th:

 “A literary observer, a witty witness of his own foibles and the quirkiness of others in his orbit.”

 The Sunflower Sessions, Dublin Open Mic

 Ross is a founder member and organiser of the Sunflower Sessions, a monthly open mic event held in Dublin city centre on the last Wednesday of every month.
-Due to the COVID 19 pandemic, The Sunflower Sessions have been suspended.
-Check the Sunflower Session Facebook Page for details of re-opening, venue and time, the once the current restrictions have been lifted.
+Due to the COVID 19 pandemic, The Sunflower Sessions were suspended but in the last couple of months, since June 2022, have recommenced.
+The session is on the last Wednesday of the month in the Lord Edward pub, close to Christchurch Cathedral, Dublin.
+All are welcoe but before you call in, please check the Sunflower Session Facebook Page for details of venue and time.